 Look at the trends in your GPA, term by term.
 If you graduated with a significant decreasing trend, do not apply this cycle.
 If you have a strong decreasing trend and your GPA is below a 3.0, consider completing postbac coursework or a postbac program.
 In this case, check out The Definitive Guide to Premedical Postbaccalaureate Programs for guidance in this direction.

-3. Understand your MCAT score and its affect on your candidacy.
+- Step #3: Understand your MCAT score and its effect on your candidacy.

 If you have maintained a competitive GPA or have a strong increasing trend, review your MCAT scores.
 If you have earned a 7 or higher in each section of the exam, with a total score above a 25, you can consider applying.
-If you have scores below a 7 on any section, your application may go through an additional hurdle, known as the “academic committee” on some campuses, where a few applications with low GPAs or lower MCAT scores make it out.
-In these committees, they duke it out based on whether the student has any other significant redeeming qualities in other areas that could possibly justify keeping your application under consideration.
+If you have scores below a 7 on any section, your application may go through an additional hurdle (known as the “academic committee” on some campuses) where a few applications with low GPAs or lower MCAT scores don’t make the cut.
+In these committees, they duke it out based on whether the student has any other significant redeeming qualities in other areas that could possibly justify keeping their application under consideration.

-If you have made it this far, congratulate yourself!
-If you have a lower GPA, you should have a higher MCAT score to compensate and vice versa.
+If you have a lower GPA, you should have a higher MCAT score to compensate, and vice versa.
 If your numbers are too low in any of these areas, consider retaking the MCAT or completing additional coursework.

 Once you have objectively collected and reviewed your numbers in detail, you are ready to begin researching medical schools.

 Again, it is important that you not get discouraged by the numbers, but review them objectively.
 The more honest and accurately you can review your stats in relation to the schools’, the more realistic and successful your decisions will be.
 Our focus in this process is on outcomes.
 By using a strategic approach, we can bring about a positive outcome for your application.

 How to choose a medical school based on your stats